 A variety of alternative treatments for schizophrenia are also being explored.

 Many of them focus on dietary supplementation, as some studies

-While more research is still needed into these potential treatments, here’s what’s currently being studied:
+While more research into these potential treatments is still needed, here’s what’s currently being studied:

-It’s important to remember not to go off of your prescribed medications without speaking to your doctor first.
-Doing so without supervision could cause a relapse of symptoms.
+It’s important to not to go off of your prescribed medications without speaking with your doctor first.
+Adjusting or stopping medication without medical supervision could cause a relapse of symptoms.